heliholic/devel/README.md

 Rotorflight is forked from [Betaflight](https://github.com/betaflight), which in turn is forked from [Cleanflight](https://github.com/cleanflight).
 Rotorflight borrows ideas and code also from [HeliFlight3D](https://github.com/heliflight3d/), another Betaflight fork for helicopters.

-Huge thanks to all those whom have contributed along the way!
+Big thanks to everyone who has contributed along the journey!

 ## Contact

-Rotorflight team can be contacted by email at rotorflightfc@gmail.com.
+Team Rotorflight can be contacted by email at rotorflightfc@gmail.com.